aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D6

+Worked on fixing portfolio issue.
+Continued working on freeCodeCamp Basic Data Structures Lesson.
+About half way through the lessons.
+Worked up to chapter 4 in "Cracking the Coding Interview"

 ### R1D5

 Worked on fixing portfolio issue.
 Started reading cracking the coding interview.
 Got through the introduction and Chapter 1.